IBS in Children: What Do You Do?

-An IBS diagnosis in children, like with adults, is a diagnosis of exclusion.
+An IBS diagnosis in children, like with adults, is a diagnosis is based upon symptoms, after other medical issues are excluded.
 Children are often screened for celiac disease, IBD (inflammatory bowel disease), cancer, gastritis, peptic ulcer disease and iron deficiency.
 Testing for Eosinophilic esophagitis (also known as EoE, which is a chronic, allergic inflammatory disease of the esophagus) and food allergies are conducted more often than for the adult population.

 [bctt tweet=”IBS is this most common functional gut disorder amongst children and adults.
 IBS symptoms present very similarly among children and adults, often waxing and waning based on dietary habits, stress, and lifestyle habits.” username=”FODMAPeveryday”]